dduchen/PANGenomics/exercises/toy/README.md

 View the PDF and compare it to the input sequence.
 Now vary the parameter passed to `-m` of `vg construct` and visualize the result.

+on MARCC you can view the PDF files via loading the xpdf module and invoking 'xpdf foo.pdf'

 Ok, let's build a new graph that has some variants built into it.
 First, take a look at at `tiny/tiny.vcf.gz`, which contains variants in (gzipped) [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format.

 	vg construct -r tiny/tiny.fa -v tiny/tiny.vcf.gz -m 32 >tiny.vg